Can You Get Waxed on Your Period? Yes, Queen.

 Understanding Your Body During Your Period

 What can change during your cycle is how your body reacts.
 Hormonal shifts in progesterone and estrogen can lower pain tolerance, making skin feel more sensitive or reactive.
 That doesn’t mean you should avoid waxing, it just means you may want to take extra steps for comfort.
-Taking an ibuprofen before your appointment, wearing loose clothing afterward, and letting your waxer know how you’re feeling can all help make the experience easier.
+Popping an ibuprofen before your appointment, wearing loose clothing afterward, and letting your waxer know how you’re feeling can all help make the experience easier.

 How to Prepare for Waxing on Your Period